lits-ruby-and-rails-course/Lectures/ruby_metaprograming.md

 #=> NoMethodError: undefined method ‘make_lowercase’ for "Second String object":String
 ```

 So with ***instance_eval***, the method is only defined for that single instance of a string.
-The same if using singlenot methods.
+The same if using singleton methods.

 Remember that any class is an instance of a Class class, and therefor is an object ?
 What I want to say is:  ***instance_eval*** on a Class will define singleton class methods.
 Or simply class methods.